jboss-developer/jboss-eap-quickstarts/README.md

         SET "JAVA_OPTS=%JAVA_OPTS% -javaagent:C:PATH_TO_BYTEMAN_DOWNLOAD\lib\byteman.jar=script:C:\PATH_TO_QUICKSTARTS\jta-crash-rec\src\main\scripts\xa.btm %JAVA_OPTS%"

+#### Disable the Byteman Script

-5. When you are done testing the quickstart, remember to restore the configuration file with the backup copy.
+When you are done testing the quickstart, remember to restore the configuration file with the backup copy you made in step 2 above.